 150 years since RMS member’s boneshaking feat

-Microscopist and cycling pioneer pedaled into history with grueling journey from London to Brighton
+Microscopist and cycling pioneer pedalled into history with gruelling journey from London to Brighton

 Since it was founded in 1839, the RMS has always attracted members from interesting walks of life – often with a pioneering spirit.

 One such man was the intrepid John Mayall, a Londoner who made history as the first man to cycle all the way from the capital to Brighton.
 A trip perhaps holding few terrors for today’s lycra-clad riders, it was undoubtedly an epic journey into the unknown atop an 1860s velocipede – justifiably dubbed the ‘boneshaker’ for the lack of shock-absorbance its wooden frame afforded the rider.

 A photographer by trade, Mayall followed in the professional footsteps of his celebrated father, John Mayall Senior, who counted Queen Victoria among his clients.
 Immersed from an early age in the art and technology of capturing images, John Junior's interest in the fast-developing world of microscopy was a logical sideline, as was his membership of the RMS.
 However, it was when another invention - the bicycle - first began appearing in Britain, that his passions really caught fire.